rzmudzin/popcorn/README.md

 ### What is this repository for? ###
-This is Movie DB App project for Udacity course.
+This is a movie app project for Udacity Android course.